CYX22222003/ProjectKorolev/README.md

 Therefore, we decide to design a web App providing a seamless experience for users to:

-- CRUD (Create/Read/Update/Delete) patient sessions (as a text data file) to cloud storage
+- CRUD (Create/Read/Update/Delete) patient sessions and related documents to cloud storage

-- CRUD to allow app users to select/specify the gen AI context to interpret in
+- CRUD to allow app users to select/specify the Gen AI context to interpret in

-- Make API calls to either online services/local server Gen AI model
+- Make API calls to Gen AI model

-- Display results of Gen AI summary, insights on Web App
+- Display results of Gen AI summary and insights on Web App

 - User Authentication and access to only appropriate user data